WRWPhillips/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers below.

 1. What are the main differences between a class-based and a functional component?
+  The biggest difference is that a class-based component uses Class syntax and because it's a class extends all the functionality you have to import into a functional component.
+A functional component needs to use useEffect() and state hooks, but state is stored on an object in a class component and useEffect functionality is handled by the built in class component methods that access lifecycle.
+Class components also use a render method instead of just returning JSX.
 2. When does a componentWillMount function be called?
-What about a componentDidUpdate?
+What about a componentDidUpdate? componentWillMount() is called on first render. componentDidUpdate() is called whenever state is updated.
 3. Define stateful logic.
+  Stateful logic is the way state is handled and mutated, set apart from the process of actually rendering UI.
+It's the guts that actually make an app function.
 4. What are the three step of creating a successful test?
 What is done in each phase?
+  Arrange-
+    Set things up, grab different pieces of data and elements to compare against one each other.
+  Act-
+    Make the testing suite perform different actions on those pieces of data, nodes and elements you defined in the Arrange phase.
+  Assert-
+    Check to see if what you expected to happen actually happened, compare expected values you arranged to the actual values of the various nodes you acted on, to see if you got the expected result.